|

 The Koreans used an adapted form of the questionnaire, and in 1994 they used it to interview about 2000 over-55s.
 The list included statements such as 'If I could live my life over again, I wouldn’t change anything' and 'I have achieved everything I wanted to in my life'.
 The over-55s had to indicate how much they agreed with the statements.

 In 2005, so 11 years later, the researchers worked out which of the participants were still alive.
-This way they were able to conclude that a high degree of life satisfaction reduced the risk of mortality in men [immediately below] and women [bottom table].
+This way they were able to conclude that a high degree of life satisfaction reduced the risk of mortality in men [first table below] and women [second table].
 The effect was particularly strong among the women.

 Satisfaction with life has a protective effect on cardiovascular health in particular, but the Koreans don't exclude the possibility that the positive effect of life satisfaction also extends to other systems.